aptos-labs/developer-docs/apps/docusaurus/docs/nodes/validator-node/operator/running-validator-node/using-docker.md

        --full-node-host <Full Node IP / DNS address>:<Port> \
        --stake-amount 100000000000000

-   # for example, with IP:
+   # For example, if you are using IP addresses:

    aptos genesis set-validator-configuration \
        --local-repository-dir ~/$WORKSPACE \